 How often does WordPress update?

-Major updates to the WordPress core installation files happen 2 to 3 times per year.
-Minor updates are rolled out as needed.
-Themes and plugins have updates soon after a WP core update, or the developers have enhanced the functionality.
-Server-side PHP updates happen every 2 to 3 years.
+Major WordPress updates happen 2 to 3 times per year.
+Minor WordPress updates are rolled out as needed.
+Themes and plugins usually have updates soon after a WP core update is released.

 Major Wp Core Updates

 WP core updates are rolled out two to three times per year.
 The reason for the regular frequency is security.